DiodorEos/Java-Vault/src/chapter_01/README.md

 * * * * *
 ```

 🔷 **No. 24**: Write the "Hello World!" program and save it as a Hello.java file.
-You can use the Eclipe IDE too.
+You can use the Eclipse IDE too.